-Using safety supplies like ‘Do Not Cross’ tape or floor signs (like the ones found here) that alert people to a specific hazard is a great place to start.
+Using safety supplies like ‘Do Not Cross’ tape or floor signs that alert people to a specific hazard is a great place to start.
 These types of visual signals can help people to be more alert, and watch out for dangers that they might not have known existed in the area.

 One great example of where these safety supplies can be used is around a crane.
 Cranes are one of the most dangerous pieces of equipment because they have so many moving areas, and the crane operator has a very limited line of sight.
 By partitioning off the swing radius of the crane, it is possible to keep everyone out of harm’s way while it is in use.
 Of course, this type of safety equipment can be used around any ground level hazard to help improve the safety of construction sites.